Length of Programs

 Students must meet the following requirements to be eligible to graduate from Associate Degree programs:

-- Successful completion of a minimum of 60 credits
+- Successful completion of a minimum of 60 credits; at least 30 credits of which must be completed at Johnson College

-- Achievement of a minimum cumulative grade point average (CGPA) of 2.00
+- Minimum career grade point average (CGPA) of 2.00

 - Successful completion of clinical/internship for students in Biomedical Equipment Technology, Physical Therapist Assistant, Radiologic Technology and Veterinary Nursing programs

-o Refer to the retention section in the respective program areas for Physical Therapist Assistant, Radiologic Technology and Veterinary Nursing - Full payment or satisfactory arrangement to fulfill all financial obligations
+- Refer to the retention section in the respective program areas for Physical Therapist Assistant, Radiologic Technology and Veterinary Nursing

-- Be in good disciplinary standing (no active conduct investigation or proceedings)
+- Good disciplinary standing (no active conduct investigation or proceedings)

 - Submission of a completed Graduation Application form by the stated deadline

-Students must meet the following requirements to be eligible to graduate from a certificate program:
+Students must meet the following requirements to be eligible to graduate from Certificate programs:

-- Completion of a minimum of 15 credits at Johnson College
+- Successful completion of a minimum of 30 credits; at least 15 credits of which must completed at Johnson College

-- Achievement of a minimum cumulative grade point average (CGPA) of 2.00
+- Minimum career grade point average (CGPA) of 2.00

 - Full payment or satisfactory arrangement to fulfill all financial obligations

-- Be in good disciplinary standing (no active conduct investigation or proceedings)
+- Good disciplinary standing (no active conduct investigation or proceedings)

 - Submission of a completed Graduation Application form by the stated deadline

-Students within six (6) credits of completion of their degree may have the opportunity to participate (walk) in commencement ceremony activities.
-For this exception to be made, students must register or prove they have registered for the remaining courses necessary to complete their program.
+Students who are within six (6) credits of completing their degree may be eligible to participate in the commencement ceremony.
+To be considered for this opportunity, students must be registered for the remaining courses needed to fulfill their program requirements.

 Academic Honors and Recognition